Joshua-Pok/blackandwhite/ListOfMistakes.md

 dont need to touch places where opponent will flip 2 outer pieces just let him fk himself when opponent plays to a edge checkwhat move opens up on adjacent edges because he poisons his own response.

+middle a sucks becuz they tend to block each other if u need one middle a for another sequence dont play the first one. make use of opponent on c to attack middle edge playing into squares where the opponent has a hard time responding

 ## General Flow